Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 | Ocho Rios Craft Market | Ocho Rios | Shopping, Local Crafts, Bargaining | Chaotic & Colorful | 1-2 hours |

 Our journey along Jamaica's north coast was just beginning.
 We still had the Luminous Lagoon to experience, Bob Marley's legacy to explore and Ocho Rios to haggle at.
-The James Bond Island adventure set the tone for a trip filled with cinematic history and natural wonders.
+The Swamp Safari Village adventure set the tone for a trip filled with cinematic history and natural wonders.
 Jamaica delivers more than postcard perfection - it offers stories with teeth.

 The Luminous Lagoon: Jamaica's Glowing Secret

 Forget those tiny glow sticks from a rave.
 Up on Jamaica's north coast, near Falmouth, there's a whole lagoon that parties every night.
-Welcome to the Luminous Lagoon, where the water literally lights up.
+Welcome to the Luminous Lagoon (also known as Glistening Waters), a world-famous bioluminescent bay where the water literally lights up.
 It's like Mother Nature installed fiber-optic cables and forgot to send us the bill.

 |